 The proclamation led to a vast exodus from Texas plantations, but many remained on plantations to work out how they could be employers of their former slavers.

 The Juneteenth Day celebration was a time for reassuring each other, for praying and for gathering remaining family members.
 Juneteenth continued to be highly revered in Texas decades later, with many former slaves and descendants making an annual pilgrimage back to Galveston on this date.

 For me, what Juneteenth Day stands for is the resilience of black life in a country whose historic disdain for their efforts to be truly independent resonates through time.

-It is a big middle finger to those 19th century pseudo-scientists who believed black people would go extinct without the guidance of altruistic whites.
+It is a big middle finger to that 19th-century pseudo-scientists who believed Black people would go extinct without the guidance of altruistic whites.

 It also serves as a mile marker on the long road to freedom and a libation to those that didn’t make it.